jundalisay/superb/content/en/maharlika/laws/bmbe/part-1.md

 As much as possible, BMBEs shall be subject to minimal bureaucratic requirements and reasonable fees and charges.

+### Section 5.
+Eligibility

-Section 5.
-Who are Eligible to Register – Any person, natural or juridical, or cooperative, or association, having the qualifications as defined in Section 3(a) hereof may apply for registration as BMBE.
+Any person, natural or juridical, or cooperative, or association, having the qualifications as defined in Section 3(a) hereof may apply for registration as BMBE.

-Section 6.
-Transfer of Ownership - The BMBE shall report to the city or municipality of any changer in the status of its ownership structure, and shall surrender the original copy of the BMBE Certificate of Authority for notation of the transfer.
+### Section 6.
+Transfer of Ownership

+The BMBE shall report to the city or municipality of any changer in the status of its ownership structure, and shall surrender the original copy of the BMBE Certificate of Authority for notation of the transfer.